Linkage Mechanism Designer and SimulatorFebruary 6th, 2013 (updated March 3rd, 2014)

 Mechanisms can be designed with pivot connectors or sliding connectors.
 Inputs to drive the mechanism can be rotary or linear.
 The number of connections on a link and the number of links is virtually unlimited.

-Linkage is a personal development project and features sometimes change quickly when new idea or new interfaces seem better than the old ones.
-This page is new and I will be updating it often for the next few weeks to include more information about the program.
+Linkage is a personal development project and its features sometimes change quickly when I have new ideas that seem better than the old ones.

 Animation of a Backhoe